DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ##Layout and structure of a text
 A text is a collection of words and words are composed of letters.
 In order to read a text, we make use of a variety of layout aids.
 The most simple and basic of these is the use of spaces between words.
 Classical Greek and Roman texts were written in what is called 'continuous script', without spaces, which was not considered a problem since reading was a craft which only a few people mastered.
 Gradually, an increasing number of design and layout aids were introduced: not only spaces between words but also capital letters at the beginning of sentences, line breaks, and a variety of punctuation marks such as commas, semicolons, colons and periods.[^hist] Also, concepts such as paragraphs and chapters developed into a standardized system that allowed the structure intended by the authors to be transmitted to readers familiar with these standards.

-In the electronic processing of texts, this hierarchical ordering of words into sentences, sentences into paragraphs and so on, as well as additional reading aids such bold or italic text, is made possible by using specific formatting codes.
-This process is called markup and the codes are called markup elements.
+In the electronic processing of texts, this hierarchical ordering of words into sentences, sentences into paragraphs and so on, as well as additional reading aids such bold or italic text, is made possible by using specific **formatting** codes.
+This process is called **markup** and the codes are called markup elements.
 It goes without saying that all these markup elements require stable definitions and clear relationships if they are to be of any use.
 In order to establish which markup is allowed and how it should be used, **markup languages** were defined.

 With the emergence of computer networks and the increasing need to standardize texts for multiple usages, an international ISO standard was defined in 1982, known as Standardized General Markup Language (SGML).
-This was an extremely important development, as it established a strict division between the *conceptual* structure and formatting of the text, and the final *representation* of that structure and formatting.
-This is radically different from the **'What You See Is What You Get' (WYSIWYG)** markup languages used in word processors such as Microsoft Word, WordPerfect or OpenOffice, where text which is marked up in a certain way (such as italic or bold) is immediately displayed that way.
-SGML and its derivatives, **HTML** (Hypertext Markup Language, used mainly in web design) and the expanded XML (Extensible Markup Language), allow instead for formatting *concepts* such as 'emphasis' or 'strong emphasis', (rather than 'italic' or 'bold') as well as structuring concepts such as 'chapter heading' or 'quotation', to be linked logically to specific display representations for each concept in a separate list of definitions known as a **style sheet**.
+This was an extremely important development, as it established a logical-semantic approach, in other words a strict division between the *conceptual* structure and formatting of the text, and the final visual *representation* of that structure and formatting.
+This is radically different from the **'What You See Is What You Get' (WYSIWYG)** markup languages used in word processors such as Microsoft Word, WordPerfect or OpenOffice, where text which is marked up in a certain way (such as italic or bold) is immediately displayed that way, so that there is no visible distinction between the conceptual structure and the visual representation.
+SGML and its derivatives, **HTML** (Hypertext Markup Language, used mainly in web design) and the expanded XML (Extensible Markup Language), allow instead for formatting *concepts* such as 'emphasis' or 'strong emphasis', (rather than 'italic' or 'bold') as well as structuring concepts such as 'chapter heading' or 'quotation', to be linked logically to specific display representations for each concept in a separate list of definitions known as a **style sheet** (such as **Cascading Style Sheets (CSS)** in web design).

 This is especially important and relevant in the context of hybrid publishing because it makes it possible, at the later stage of visual design, not only to define how each of these markup elements will be displayed, but also to provide different definitions for each specific output.
 For example, we can decide that for output A (say the printed book), text marked as 'chapter heading' will be centered on the page, in a different font and larger font size than the running text, while text marked as 'quotation' will be rendered in the same font and size as the running text, but in italics; while for output B (say a display screen) we could instead decide to render chapter headings as bold and quotations as underlined text.